jenny5-robot/Scufy/README.md

 There are 4 commands that can be sent to the firmware (from Serial port):

 Mx y# -- Moves motor x with y steps.
 If y is negative the motor runs in the opposite direction.
+The motor remains locked at the end of the movement.

 Dx# -- Disables motor x.

+Lx# -- Locks motor x.

 Sx y# -- Sets speed of motor x to y.